Service Learning Program

 What are the steps for completing the first 20 hours of service learning in health class?

 In the first week of health class, students complete a questionnaire that identifies their interests, plans they already have for service learning, and obstacles they face in meeting this requirement.
 The service learning coordinator comes to the health classes and meets with each student individually at the beginning of the semester.
-They offer suggestions about non-profit and governmental organizations and upcoming opportunities.
 Students are informed that their parent or guardian must approve of where they are completing their service learning.
 If there are any questions about whether an organization meets the BHS requirements, please check with the service learning coordinator or your counselor.

 How are service learning hours documented for students in health class?